great-expectations/great_expectations/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow.md

 It’s recommended to specify a version when installing the package.
 To make use of the latest Great Expectations V3 API, you need to specify a version >= `0.1.0`.

-**NOTE:**
-The Great Expectations V3 API requires Airflow 2.0+.
-If you're still running Airflow 1.x, you need to upgrade to at least 2.0 before using v0.1.0+ of the GreatExpectationsOperator.
+> *The Great Expectations V3 API requires Airflow 2.1+.
+If you're still running Airflow 1.x, you need to upgrade to at least 2.1 before using v0.1.0+ of the GreatExpectationsOperator.*

 ## Using the `GreatExpectationsOperator`